pranscript/plex_bytesized/readme.md

   - Bytesized account
   - SSH (Putty for Windows)
   - Filezilla (FTP application for easy handling of files)
+  - Your own **Client I.D and Secret** for Rclone - You can see [this tutorial](https://quickbox.io/knowledge-base/creating-a-google-api-client-id-client-secret-code/).

 # 1. Rclone